KittyGiraudel/sass-guidelines/pages/en/_mixins.md

 Sometimes mixins are used only to avoid repeating the same group of declarations over and over again, yet do not need any parameter or have sensible enough defaults so that we don’t necessarily have to pass arguments.

 In such cases, we can safely omit the parentheses when calling them.
-The `@include` keyword (or `+` sign in indented-syntax) already acts as a indicator that the line is a mixin call; there is no need for extra parentheses here.
+The `@include` keyword (or `+` sign in indented-syntax) already acts as an indicator that the line is a mixin call; there is no need for extra parentheses here.

 {% include snippets/mixins/08/index.html %}